Solid Trifecta: When to Keep Redis in Rails 8

 Solid Queue #

-Throughput is the obvious question here too.
-Each enqueue is a database INSERT, each dequeue is a SELECT plus UPDATE.
-Under 100 jobs/second, you won’t notice any difference from Sidekiq’s in-memory operations .
-Above that, the gap is real and measurable.
+Each enqueue is a database INSERT and each dequeue a SELECT plus UPDATE.
+Under 100 jobs/second, the database is fast enough that you won’t notice any difference from Sidekiq’s in-memory operations .
+Above that the gap is measurable, and it widens with traffic spikes.

 Latency is the other concern.
 Solid Queue polls at a configurable interval - default one second.
 You can push it lower, but polling will never match Redis pub/sub.
 If your payment webhooks need to fire within 50ms of enqueue, Sidekiq is still faster.